Mobaco Construction Toy

 Currently also selling ao. the special Model-Z parts.
 Parts are created now in plywood, still compatible with Mobaco:

-This nice model is created by Pim ten Have, using special parts from Model Z.
+This nice model is created by Pim ten Have, using special parts from Model Z, integrated in 2 Moubal example buildings.

 Custom parts, specials & rare parts